 Example of when collective consultation might be needed

 An accountancy firm of 100 employees is suffering losses and needs to make big job cuts in the next month.
-The employer identifies 25 roles for redundancy.
+The employer identifies 25 employees at risk of redundancy.

-Because they’re planning to make more than 20 redundancies in the same establishment within 90 days, they will need to hold collective consultation.
+Because they're planning to make 20 or more redundancies in the same establishment within 90 days, they will need to hold collective consultation.

 Example of when collective consultation might not be needed

 A national retail company is refocusing its business to online, so decides to close 3 of their stores across England.
 The total number of employees at risk of redundancy across the 3 stores is 20 or more.

 But because each store operates as a distinct entity from the wider business, the redundancies would be handled separately.
 This means the business might not need to hold collective consultation.

 You should still consider collectively consulting staff even if you do not have to, as it helps to cover all options before making decisions.

 If you're thinking of making 20 or more redundancies but are not sure whether they're in a single establishment, you should get legal advice.